theawesomecoder61/XCI-Tool/README.md

 XCI Tool **can not decrypt** anything.
 You will need the decryption key to do so.

 # Sometime this month...
 XCI Tool will become deprecated in favor for a new tool called UltiSwitch.
-This will include an updated and more organized XCI Tool.
-UltiSwitch will appear on GitHub sometime March 2018.
-It will be awesome. 😀
+This will include an updated and more organized XCI Tool that will not come until I finish Blacksmith, another project of mine.

 ## Note
 Some files in the XCI files can be ***gigabytes*** in size.
 I implemented [this hacky solution (hey, it works)](https://github.com/theawesomecoder61/XCI-Tool/blob/master/XCI%20Tool/Form1.cs#L102) for exporting them.